gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

     | The default delay is 150ms.
 When no delay is specified the default of 150ms is used.
     | The delay can be specified with the parameter name as in ``display.scroll('Hi', delay=150)``, or just as a number as the second argument as in ``display.scroll('Hi', 150)``.

-To scroll the string, 'Hi', across the display quickly, use a short delay of about 50ms:
+To scroll the string, 'Hi', across the display rapidly, use a short delay of 50ms:

 .. code-block:: python